 And all this should have made my point clear on why round glasses and round sunglasses are best avoided.

-Reader: but I just spent a nice sum of money on a pair of round glasses?
+But I just spent a nice sum of money on a pair of round glasses?

-For now let me just ask you a few questions: assuming you can financially afford to buy a new pair of glasses straight away, what would you rather do?
+For now, let me just ask you a few questions: assuming you can financially afford to buy a new pair of glasses straight away, what would you rather do?
 Keep using the round glasses that will make your round face even rounder, hindering your Looks as a result, just because you have to “use the product you bought” to be in peace with yourself?
 Or would you rather go and buy something that makes you look way better straight away?
 Fact is: you have now spent that sum of money on the round glasses, fine, but using those glasses for a certain amount of time will not give you any of that money back.
-If your hamster (we all have one in our head, don’t worry), if your hamster manages to convince you to go ahead and use those glasses for say six months before buying a new pair, so that your mind will be able to rationalise to itself that the purchase was not all wasted, then guess what?
+If your hamster (we all have one in our head, don’t worry), if your hamster manages to convince you to go ahead and use those glasses for say six months before buying a new pair, so that your mind will be able to rationalise to itself that the money wasn’t completely wasted, then guess what?
 For the next six months you will have hindered your Looks quite significantly, only to then spend the exact same amount of money that you could have spent tomorrow, to buy a more rectangular pair of glasses which look way better on you.
 Don’t let the flawed human mind control yourself with its hamstering.
 It’s not your fault that the human mind is flawed, but it is your fault when you let that flawed mechanism control your decision-making process.

 And today’s psychology course is now over :)